-Based on ethnographic observations of diabetic patients in the Duch public-private system, Mol provided a phenomenological analysis of “choice” as the main symbolic axis of a consumerist discourse in which health is a marketized commodity, the patients become an aggregate of individuals (rather than a social group), and their actions are conceptualized as the actions of a rational individual.
+Based on ethnographic observations of patients with diabetes in the Dutch public-private system, Mol (2008) provided a phenomenological analysis of “choice” as the main symbolic axis of a consumerist discourse in which healthcare is a marketized commodity and patients become an aggregate of individuals (rather than a social group), their actions conceptualized as the actions of a rational individual.

-Importantly, Mol observed that this discourse expects the choosing patient to accept the heavy load of personal responsibility for his/her choices.
-In other words, adopting (or adapting to) the logic of choice may be taken as an act freedom and empowerment as often presented by insurance marketing discourse and by the neo-liberal discourse of policy makers.
-Yet, this freedom might be experienced differently, depending on the individual/group's SES position.
-Lower-SES patients might experience the "burden of choice" - intensifying insecurity, anxiety, maybe even actual physical damage as a result of bad decisions.
+Importantly, Mol observed that this discourse expects patients to take on the heavy load of personal responsibility for their choices.
+That is, adopting (or adapting to) the logic of choice may be considered an act of freedom and empowerment, as the discourse of insurance marketing and policy makers’ neoliberalism often present it.
+However, this freedom could be experienced in different ways, depending on the individual/group’s SES position, with lower-SES patients possibly experiencing the “burden of choice” as intensifying insecurity, anxiety, and perhaps even suffering actual physical damage as a result of bad decisions.

-In Shim's terminology, the upper-class social type would possess relatively high "cultural health capital" (CHC) – a Bordieusian term Shim adjusted to fit the health field (Shim, 2010).
-Indeed, even such privileged individuals may suffer from the darker aspects of "the logic of choice", if only because they lack sufficient medical knowledge to make fully rational decisions.
-Let alone if this patient-subject is situated in lower echelons of society, for whom the risks of the choosing process are likely higher.
+In Shim’s terminology, an individual from the upper-class social level would possess relatively high “cultural health capital” (CHC) – a Bordieusian term Shim adjusted to fit the healthcare field (Shim, 2010).
+In fact, even such privileged individuals may suffer from the darker aspects of “the logic of choice,” if only because they lack sufficient medical knowledge to make fully rational decisions.
+Choice may be even more limited if the patient/user is situated in society’s lower echelons, and therefore likely faces higher risks associated with the choosing process.

-By definition, these patients have poorer financial means, social contacts, and educational resources (such as digital and English fluency) than do their higher-SES counterparts.
-In Israel, they would probably belong to marginalized groups with lower access to privatized medicine, financial resources, or professional elites.
-In short, such patients possess lower CHC (Shim, 2010), and can get lost in the public-private health "maze", pressured by the choice discourse to take too heavy a load of individual responsibility (Collyer, Willis & Lewis, 2017).
+By definition, lower-SES patients have poorer financial means and more limited social contacts and educational resources (such as digital and English fluency) than do their higher-SES counterparts.
+In Israel, they would probably belong to marginalized groups with less access to privatized medicine, financial resources, or professional elites.
+In short, such patients possess lower CHC (Shim, 2010) and can get lost in the public-private healthcare “maze,” pressured by the discourse of choice to take on too heavy a load of individual responsibility (Collyer, Willis & Lewis, 2017).

-This critique paved the way for empirical projects aiming to transcend the limits of the existing marketing or neo-liberal discourses on choice and health commercialization and delve into everyday reality.
-Such research is especially important in welfare societies (Israel being a marginal one) which were built on a sound universal basis but went through neo-liberal changes in the 1980s-1990s, creating a health public-private "maze" which tends to obscure to real situation of the lower SES layers, putting most marketized and policy attention on the upper-middle class subject.
+This critique paved the way for empirical studies aiming to transcend the limits of the existing market-based or neoliberal discourses on choice and healthcare commercialization and to delve into everyday reality.
+Such research is especially important in welfare societies (Israel being a marginal one) with healthcare systems built on a robust universal basis but which underwent neoliberal changes in the 1980s and 1990s.
+The resulting public-private healthcare “maze” tends to obscure the reality experienced by the lower-SES levels, as most marketing and policy attention is focused on upper-middle class users.

-Shim's and Mol's analyses are illuminating, and seem to be in accord with Israeli reality, but sharper class lenses are needed to surmount the binary debate of "celebration or lamentation" (with or against commercialization) and capture the real health experiences of lower-SES patients.
-Fully understanding commercialization processes requires focusing on the intersection of the objective and the subjective, e.g., the (objective) accessibility to private insurance, which is determined by the layering of private insurance along class lines, and the (subjective) experience of specific social ethno-class groups under unique social conditions.
+Shim’s and Mol’s analyses are illuminating and ostensibly reflect Israeli reality.
+However, sharper class lenses are needed to penetrate the binary debate of “celebration or lamentation” (with or against commercialization) in order to capture the real healthcare experiences of lower-SES patients.
+Fully understanding commercialization processes requires focusing on the intersection of the objective and the subjective, that is the (objective) accessibility to private insurance.
+This is determined by the layering of private insurance along class lines, and the (subjective) experience of specific social ethno-class groups under unique social conditions.

-Some Australian scholars provide impressive examples of meeting this theoretical and empirical challenge.
-Australia seems to resemble Israel more than the often-cited British system.
-Its former universal health coverage is today layered horizontally, with some 30-40% residents (the upper middle-class layers) insured by private insurance, while the lower layers rely on universal insurance (Harley et al., 2011).
-It is a 2- or perhaps 3-tier stratified social hierarchy in terms of access to commercialized health.
+Some Australian scholars provide impressive examples that meet this theoretical and empirical challenge.
+Resembling Israel more than the often-cited British system, Australia’s former universal healthcare coverage is today layered horizontally, with some 30–40% residents (the upper-middle-class levels) insured by private insurance, while the lower levels rely on universal insurance (Harley et al., 2011).
+The resulting system reflects a 2- or perhaps 3-tier stratified social hierarchy in terms of access to commercialized health.